DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Experiments

-\start{Task Definition and Dataset} For medical report summarization, we consider radiology report summarization on the public test set of MIMIC-III~\cite{mimic}.
-It contains 67K radiology reports spanning seven anatomies (head, abdomen, chest, spine, neck, sinus, and pelvis) and two modalities: magnetic resonance imaging (MRI) and computed tomography (CT).

-We follow the task definition from~\newcite{radadapt}: the input is the findings section of a radiology report, and the goal is to generate the impression section, which contains key observations and conclusions.
-We randomly sample 200 examples following the proportion of each Modality/Anatomy category (e.g., CT head, MR spine) for evaluation.
-Similarly, we require each sentence to cite at least one sentence in the input.
-An example of input and reference output is shown in \autoref{tab:mimic_example}.
+\start{Radiology report summarization} We follow the setting from~\newcite{radadapt}, where the input is the findings section of a radiology report, and the goal is to generate an impression section that contains key observations and conclusions. we utilize the public test set of MIMIC-III~\cite{mimic}.
+A test example is shown in \autoref{tab:mimic_example}.

-\start{Models} We compare GPT-3.5-turbo and GPT-4 with zero-shot and few-shot prompting.
-For few-shot prompts, we sample the same number of examples from each of the six Modality/Anatomy category in MIMIC that has a train set.

-\start{Metrics} In addition to GPT-4-based metrics (\autoref{sec:gpt-4-metrics}), the following metrics are frequently used in existing works \cite{radadapt,medpalmm}: ROUGE, BERTScore, BLEU, and F1-RadGraph \cite{radgraph,radgraphF1}, where BLEU evaluates the overlap of 1- to 4-grams, and F1-RadGraph computes the F1 score of a predefined set of entities and relations present in radiology reports.
-We also compare TRUE-based claim recall, citation recall, and citation precision, as introduced by~\newcite{ALCE}.
+\start{Patient question summarization} Question summarization aims to generate a condensed question expressing the minimum information required to find correct answers to the original question~\cite{MeQSum}.
+We utilize the MeQSum dataset, which consists of consumer health questions and their corresponding summaries authored by medical experts.
+A test example is shown in \autoref{tab:meqsum_example}.